Want to Quickly Know Strange Partitions on Laptops? Read This Post

 How to Prevent Strange Partitions from Being Created During Windows InstallationAs long as the disk has been partitioned before we install Windows, these partitions will not be created.

-You can create partitions using MiniTool Partition Wizard Boot Disk, which is a free partitioning program capable of partitioning disk without loading Windows, like create partition, delete partition, recover lost partition, and rebuild MBR.
+You can create partitions using MiniTool Partition Wizard Bootable Edition, which is a partitioning program capable of partitioning disk without loading Windows, like create partition, delete partition, recover lost partition, and rebuild MBR.
 Of course, you can also do this using Windows installation media, which could be CD, DVD, or USB flash drive.

 Then, specify partition size/location, file system, drive letter, and other basic information for the new partition.
 After that, click "OK" to go back to the main interface: